 The Magic of Birch

 Long, long ago on an early winter’s day an old old herb woman died and was buried in the forest outside the village by her old old woman friends.
-The woman’s daughter, who had left the village many years before to see something of the world, returned upon hearing of her mother’s death.
+The woman’s daughter, Eloise, who had left the village many years before to see something of the world, returned upon hearing of her mother’s death.
 In her grief, the daughter walked the path into the forest in search of her mother’s grave.
-A familiar voice called from the distance, “Eloise!” (for that was the daughter’s name).
-Eloise peered through the trees toward the voice and saw a crescent moon setting over a ring of birch trees shimmering ghostly in the glow.
-Eloise rushed to the grove and entered into it.
+A familiar voice called from the distance, “Eloise!”
+Eloise peered through the trees toward the voice and saw a crescent moon setting over a ring of birch trees shimmering ghostly in the glow and rushed into the middle of the grove.

 In the middle of the grove, a circle of birch bark floated on a pool of water.
 Eloise knelt on the soft mossy bank and gazed into the water within the birch ring.
 There she saw her mother’s smiling face.
 “Oh Mother,” Eloise cried, “I’ve missed you so!”

 Her mother replied, “Eloise, my daughter, when I died, I was buried here within this grove and became a birch tree as have all the wise women before me.
 Look behind you to see me as I am today.”